bisturi/bisturi/docs/reference/06_field_in_deep.md

 ...        self.byte_count = byte_count
 ...
 ...    def unpack(self, pkt, raw, offset=0, **k):
-...        # how many byte we need?
+...        # how many bytes do we need?
 I will support only two flavours:
 ...        # the byte_count parameter can be a simple int or it can be ...        # another field.
 You can extend this to support a callable ...        # or anything else